zhangmengrui/qsi-tk/example.md

 ### The Locker Puzzle

-The "hundred-prisoner puzzle" or "the locker puzzle" was first addressed by Danish scientist Peter Bro Miltersen [@bib12] [@bib13].
+The "hundred-prisoner puzzle" or "the locker puzzle" was first addressed by Danish scientist Peter Bro Miltersen.
 In this puzzle, there are 100 lockers containing No.1 to No.100.
 In each round, one prisoner will open 50 lockers.
 The game will continue if his/her number is found inside any of the opened lockers.
 Otherwise, the game is over, and all prisoners will be executed.
 The prisoners cannot communicate with each other during the game.
 What are the best strategy and the highest survival probability?